The scenario

 - kx running in the project directory

-localhost - kernex-memory storing conversation history in a local SQLite file
+- kernex-memory storing conversation history in a local SQLite file

 Sandboxing as a compliance argument